• Skip to primary navigation

 • For the crispiest potatoes, let them dry out for 5-10 minutes after you smash them.
 This allows the steam and excess moisture to evaporate.

-• For best results, use a thin metal or fish spatula to transfer and flip the smashed potatoes to minimize falling apart.
+• For best results, use a thin metal or fish spatula to flip the potatoes halfway through roasting and for transferring to a serving platter to minimize falling apart.

 Recipe FAQs